l5/curly-memory/README.md

 ## Options

 With the `-l` switch, the language of the itinerary can be chosen: `-l de_DE`, for example.
-This requires the yaml itinerary file to contain language specific entries as well.
-In fact, the parser will check for every value in the yaml file, if a language specific key exists in the yaml file, and replace it in memory before generating the itinerary.
+This requires the yaml itinerary file to contain language-specific entries as well.
+In fact, the parser will check for every value in the yaml file, if a language-specific key exists in the yaml file, and replace it in memory before generating the itinerary.

 ## Format